The Influence of Medications on Bad Breath: Managing Side Effects

 However, certain medications, such as antihistamines, antidepressants, and diuretics, can decrease saliva production, leading to a condition known as dry mouth or xerostomia.
 Inadequate saliva flow promotes bacterial growth, which can result in malodorous breath.

-See also The Benefits of Chewing Gum for Fresh Breath
+See also The Importance of Tongue Scraping for Fresh Breath

 Furthermore, medications containing sulfur compounds or undergoing metabolic processes that release sulfur-containing byproducts can contribute to halitosis.
 These sulfur compounds, such as hydrogen sulfide and methyl mercaptan, have pungent odors resembling rotten eggs or decay.